Americans are feeling worse and worse about the housing market.

 For those buyers who can still afford it, a quickly cooling housing market could represent a great opportunity.
 Fewer buyers in the market means less competition for homes, and less competition means sellers should be more likely to cut house list prices.

-"Buyers may think it's better to wait out the market, but in reality, there is more opportunity in this market than I have seen in the past five years if buyers approach real estate as a long-term investment,” Salt Lake City real estate Michael Perry said in a recent Zillow news release.
+"Buyers may think it's better to wait out the market, but in reality, there is more opportunity in this market than I have seen in the past five years if buyers approach real estate as a long-term investment,” Salt Lake City real estate agent Michael Perry said in a recent Zillow news release.
 “If a buyer can purchase today, they have bargaining power, more options and more time to find the right home, instead of being rushed into a purchase they might regret."